srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 print("After the pop() operation:", my_list)
 ```

-When the above code is executed, it produces the following result −
+When the above code is executed, it produces the following result:
 ```
 ['physics', 'chemistry', 1997, 2000, 2000]
 After deleting value at index 2: ['physics', 'chemistry', 2000, 2000]